{{ instruction.description }}

 Profile spread

-The difference between the highest and lowest trait means.
+The difference between the highest and lowest trait means in the completed five-trait profile.